Skip to Content

 Result

-The Schurmer Firm was able to reach a very significant settlement that allowed the family to relocate and purchase a home and to provide for all of the surviving children’s future educational needs and expenses.
+Schurmer Reese Davies was able to reach a very significant settlement that allowed the family to relocate and purchase a home and to provide for all of the surviving children’s future educational needs and expenses.

 Categories: